nickrigby/silc-accordion/readme.md

 ## Options
 The functionality of the accordion can be modified by adding JavaScript data attributes.

-### Open first accordion by default
+ - Open first accordion by default: `data-silk-accordion-open-first`
-Add data attribute `data-silk-accordion-open-first`

-### Allow multiple content areas to be open
+ - Allow multiple content areas to be open: `data-silk-accordion-open-multiple`
-Add data attribute `data-silk-accordion-open-multiple`

 ## Styling
 As with all Silk components, no deliberate style has been added.
 However, through a SASS fallback system, a number of [SASS variables](src/scss/_variables.scss) are available to easily apply design without having to write your own selectors.